Isabel Leonard: Career

 In New York, Leonard has performed with the Chamber Music Society of Lincoln Center and with the Juilliard Opera Center.
 Her first appearance with the New York Philharmonic was in a concert version of Leonard Bernstein's Candide, and she later sang the part of the Squirrel in L'enfant et les sortilèges in concert with the orchestra and Lorin Maazel.
 In February 2007, Leonard made her professional operatic stage debut as Stéphano in Roméo et Juliette.
 In September 2007, she made her Metropolitan Opera debut in the same role.
 Leonard made her debut with Santa Fe Opera as Cherubino in 2008.
 Her commercial recordings include a DVD recording for Euroarts as Dorabella in the 2009 Salzburg Festival production of Così fan tutte.
 On April 26, 2014, Leonard sang the role of Dorabella in a performance at the Metropolitan Opera that was transmitted worldwide as part of the Metropolitan Opera Live in HD program.
 In February 2011, Leonard made her Vienna State Opera debut singing Cherubino in Le nozze di Figaro, returning to the venue in January 2012 as Rosina in Il barbiere di Siviglia.
 2014 to 2016 Leonard and Sharon Isbin performed a well-received series of eleven soprano/guitar-duet recitals, including at Zankel Hall (Carnegie Hall).
 Leonard sang the lead role in the American premiere of Marnie at the Met in New York in October 2018.

 In 2023, she made her film debut in She Came to Me as Chloe, the in-demand lead of a new opera within the movie.
 Later that year, Leonard appeared in the movie Maestro singing with Rosa Feola in the finale of Gustav Mahler's Symphony No. 2 in C minor "Resurrection", in a reproduction of the famed 1973 performance led by Leonard Bernstein in Ely Cathedral.

 Awards

 Leonard won two Grammy Awards for Best Opera Recording: in 2014 for Thomas Adès' The Tempest, and in 2016 for Maurice Ravel's L'enfant et les sortilèges.
 In 2021 she won the Grammy Award for Best Classical Compendium for From the Diary of Anne Frank & Meditations on Rilke, conducted by Michael Tilson Thomas.

+Leonard has served on the Board of Trustees as an Artist Trustee at Carnegie Hall.